iechor/docs/content/language/java/_index.md

 ---
 title: Java language-specific guide
 keywords: java, getting started
-description: Containerize Java apps using Docker
+description: Containerize Java apps using iEchor
 toc_min: 1
 toc_max: 2
 ---

-The Java getting started guide teaches you how to create a containerized Spring Boot application using Docker.
+The Java getting started guide teaches you how to create a containerized Spring Boot application using iEchor.
 In this module, you’ll learn how to:

 * Containerize and run a Spring Boot application with Maven
 * Set up a local development environment to connect a database to the container, configure a debugger, and use Compose Watch for live reload